blazegeek/geek-explorer/README.md

 ### Syncing databases with the blockchain

 sync.js (located in scripts/) is used for updating the local databases.
-This script must be called from the explorers root directory.
+This script must be called from the explorer's root directory.

-	Usage: node scripts/sync.js [database] [mode]
+	Usage: node scripts/sync.js index [mode]

-	database: (required)
+	mode: (required)
-	index [mode] Main index: coin info/stats, transactions & addresses

-	mode: (required for index database only)
 	update       Updates index from last sync to current block check        checks index for (and adds) any missing transactions/addresses reindex      Clears index then resyncs from genesis to current block

 	notes:
 	* 'current block' is the latest created block when script is executed.
-	* If check mode finds missing data(ignoring new data since last sync), index_timeout in settings.json is set too low.
+	* If check mode finds missing data (ignoring new data since last sync), index_timeout in settings.json is set too low.

 *It is recommended to have this script launched via a cronjob at 1+ min intervals.*

-**crontab**
+### Crontab

-*Example crontab; update index every minute and market data every 2 minutes*
+*Example crontab; update index every minute and peer data every 5 minutes*

 	*/1 * * * * cd /path/to/geek-explorer && /usr/bin/nodejs scripts/sync.js index update > /dev/null 2>&1
 	*/5 * * * * cd /path/to/geek-explorer && /usr/bin/nodejs scripts/peers.js > /dev/null 2>&1